 Papers that have been previously accepted for publication are ineligible.
 The prize includes a certificate and recognition at the annual meeting.

-Please submit a single PDF, including the conference paper (3,500 word maximum, including citations and notes), and a cover page including the author’s name, paper title, institutional affiliation, and contact information to criticaldisabilitycaucus@gmail.com one week before the start of the conference.
+Please submit a single PDF, including the conference paper (3,500 word maximum, including citations and notes), and a cover page including the author’s name, paper title, institutional affiliation, and contact information to criticaldisabilitycaucus@gmail.com two weeks before the start of the conference.

 Congratulations to our past Graduate Student Paper Award winners: